Mixtec culture: Preclassic Period

 The urban revolution in La Mixteca was contemporary with the process that led to the formation of the Zapotec state headed by Monte Albán.
 The Zapotec populations of Los Valles that emerged in the Middle Preclassic were comparable in size to the Mixtec populations of the highlands.
 However, the history of Monte Albán would mark several differences with the Mixtec lordships, among them the spatial dimensions under state rule.
 In La Mixteca, the states dominated small territories that sometimes did not exceed one hundred square kilometers in area.
-In contrast, Monte Albán occupied a much larger territory and early on undertook an expansionist campaign that led it to occupy the Cañada de Cuicatlán and some regions of the Sierra de Juárez.
+In contrast, Monte Albán occupied a much larger territory and early on undertook an expansionist campaign that led it to occupy the Cañada de Cuicatlán and some regions of the Sierra Juárez.
 The influence of Monte Albán in La Mixteca during the Preclassic is evident: in several localities of Highland Mixteca there are ceramic productions with similar characteristics to those of the Zapotec ceramics of Los Valles: Huamelulpan produced urns that were similar to those produced in Monte Albán, and in that same region, inscriptions in the Zapotec writing system have been found.
 However, there is no evidence that Monte Albán dominated the Mixtec politically, so it is plausible that these influences are a reflection of a single cultural process that gave rise to both civilizations.